php-fig/fig-standards/proposed/clock-meta.md

 It is up to the implementation to make sure that the timezone is handled according to the business logic of the application.
 That is either by making sure that a call to `now()` will only return a `DateTimeImmutable` object with a known timezone (implicit contract) or by explicitly changing the timezone to be correct for the application.
 This can be done by calling `setTimezone()` to create a new `DateTimeImmutable` object with the given timezone.

-These are though actions that are not part of the contract which this interface defines.
+These actions are not defined in this interface.

 ### 4.2 Example Implementations